Board of Directors

 Board Member

-Hillary, started her career as a young social worker helping to open the doors of Rest Stop Ministries, serving as the program coordinator and has served as a trauma therapist in multiples agencies for victims of human trafficking.
+Hillary, started her career as a young social worker helping to open the doors of Rest Stop Ministries, serving as the program coordinator and has served as a trauma therapist in multiple agencies for victims of human trafficking.
 This included human trafficking stings assisting law enforcement to identify victims and provide them with services for healing.

 She comes with expert knowledge of healing therapy including EMDR, TFCBT with a special focus on a holistic approach to more positively shape each survivor’s future.